Piano Sonata in F-sharp minor, D 571 (Schubert)

-The Piano Sonata in F-sharp minor 571, was composed by Franz Schubert in July 1817.
+The Piano Sonata in F♯ minor 571, was composed by Franz Schubert in July 1817.
 The sonata was first published long after the composer's death in 1888 by Breitkopf & Härtel.

 The sonata is incomplete, consisting of only a single movement, and even that was abandoned by the composer before completion.
-Other hands, such as Paul Badura-Skoda Malcolm Bilson, Howard Ferguson, Noël Lee, and Martino Tirimo, have attempted to realise Schubert's assumed intentions.
-These hypothetical completions of the sonata have been drawn from such separately published pieces as the piece (usually assumed to be an Andante) in A major, D. 604, and the Allegro vivace in D major and Allegro in F-sharp minor, D. 570.
+Other hands, such as Paul Badura-Skoda, Malcolm Bilson, Howard Ferguson, Noël Lee, and Martino Tirimo, have attempted to realise Schubert's assumed intentions.
+These hypothetical completions of the sonata have been drawn from such separately published pieces as the piece (usually assumed to be an Andante) in A major, D. 604, and the Allegro vivace in D major and Allegro in F♯ minor, D. 570.